riftsandroses/CodeSecGPT-Enterprise/README.md

-# CodeSecGPT-Enterprise (Visual Studio Code Extension)
+# CodeSecGPT - Enterprise (Visual Studio Code Extension)

 **Secure your code with the power of OpenAI's GPT-3.5-Turbo!**